x29a/ceremony/player/README.md

-The player uses the WiringPi library to control the MCP23017 and some MIDI lib that everybody seems to use but where i cant find the origin for parsing the MIDI information.
-The MIDI lib is stripped down and modified to my needs (simply parse the midi and return the information in an array instead of triggering events, see midi.py).
+The player uses the [WiringPi](http://wiringpi.com/) library to control the MCP23017 and some MIDI lib (that everybody seems to use but where i cant find the origin) for parsing the MIDI information.
+The MIDI lib is stripped down and modified to the needs (simply parse the midi and return the information in an array instead of triggering events, see [midi.py](midi.py)).

 ## Principle
 The player is a python script which loops through all files in a special folder (the playlist).
 It plays each file and sleeps for a short period in between files.
 Once all files were played, it waits for a bit longer.

 In order to achieve millisecond precision (which is dictated by MIDI), a busywaiting loop is employed.
+This should be improved because it eats up all the CPU!

 ## Special configuration
 Certain files are handled in a special manner by the player if found in the playlist